Active surveillance of prostate cancer: Functional outcomes and quality of life after treatment for localized prostate cancer

 At 15 years after treatment (radiotherapy or surgery) of localized prostate cancer diagnosed in 1994–1995, declines in urinary, sexual, and bowel function were common.
 These functional declines in quality of life occur to a significantly greater extent among those that undergo treatment for prostate cancer as compared to a normative aging population without a diagnosis of prostate cancer, and symptom distress is more common among men with prostate cancer that are treated compared to those not treated.
 In a contemporary study of quality of life after treatment (radiotherapy and surgery) for localized prostate cancer, the authors reported that a substantial proportion of men did not return to baseline function in the domains of bowel, sexual, and urinary function; that changes in quality of life domains were treatment specific; and that patient and partner outcome satisfaction were closely associated with changes in quality of life after treatment.
-Thus, treatment for prostate cancer commonly results in quality of life changes that affect both the patient and his partner.